 Examples

-[to come]
+Example Orchestra files are provided in the GitHub project FIXTradingCommunity/fix-orchestra.

 Appendix

 Changes from Repository 2010 Edition

 New features: provenance, actors, workflow.

 In the 2010 Edition, fields, components and messages were all separated by FIX version.
 However, separation is not necessary for fields since field IDs are not reused even if a field is deprecated.
 Therefore, the 2016 Edition reduces duplication by providing a single field list.
 Components and messages are still separated by protocol version.